open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 This depends on the CPU metrics available on the deployment, eg.:
 `kube_pod_container_resource_limits{resource="cpu", unit="core"}` for
 Kubernetes.
-Let's call it `available_cores` below.
+Let's call it `available_cores`.
 The idea here is to have an upper bound of the number of available cores, and the maximum expected ingestion rate considered safe, let's call it `safe_rate`, per core.
 This should trigger increase of resources/ instances (or raise an alert as appropriate) whenever